 The Painting vs. Plaster Debate

 I’m not usually one to hold back my opinion, but the truth of the matter in this case is that both options, painting your pool and plastering your pool, are pretty evenly matched.
+For homeowners seeking an easy and quick application, acrylic paint is a good choice, as it offers a simpler process and faster drying time compared to epoxy.
+When it comes to the finished look, a well-painted pool often features a glossy finish, which many find visually appealing.
 I’ll let you decide—after all, nobody knows your preferences (and your pool) better than you.
 I will, however, present the winner of a few different considerations.

 Considering Cost: It's a Tie